 Weather in the month of May in Sri Lanka is very warm and humid with the ending of inter-monsoon.
 Which also marks the start of south-west monsoon.
 The weather in Sri Lanka is very warm and humid during the daytime as well as the night in the month of May.
 The oppressive heat is making very discomfort, especially in the cities.
 But the heat is a bit relieved in the remote areas due to the substantial green cover.

 Usually, the high temperatures recede with the beginning of the South-West monsoon.
 The south-west monsoon will be in full force from June to October.

 The south-West monsoon brings the highest rainfall to the island.
 Southern and western coastal belt coming under heavy rain during the south-west monsoon.
 Beaches such as Bentota beach, Mirissa, Rekawa beach become unfavourable for leisure activities during this period.

-The rain accompanies the lightning and strong winds making some destruction in several areas in the island.
+The rain accompanies the lightning and strong winds making some destruction in several areas on the island.
 Coastal areas are subjected to be eroded during the monsoon and trees are uprooted due to the strong wind.
-Some areas come under water while heavy rains pour large amount of water within a short period of time.
+Some areas come underwater while heavy rains pour a large amount of water within a short period of time.

 The fishing communities of the west coast are moving to the east coast during the South-west monsoon while it is not safe to carry on their fishing activities.
 With the beginning of South-West monsoon, the met department expects the temperature to be reduced to a comfortable level.